altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - showButtons(Local|Uploaded) (boolean): if true, shows buttons to perform actions in LocalView/UploadedView
 - swiped(Local|Uploaded) (boolean): controls the swipable tag list on LocalView/UploadedView
 - tagFilter(Local|Uploaded) <str>: value of filter of tagging modal in LocalView/UploadedView
+- tagFilterCarrousel <str>: value of filter of tagging modal in CarrouselView
 - tagMap(Local|Uploaded):<assetId|pivId> (bool): if set, it means that this piv (whether local or uploaded) is tagged with the tags currently being applied
 - tags [<string>, ...]: list of tags relevant to the current query, brought from the server
 - thumbs {TAG: {id: STRING, deg: INTEGER|UNDEFINED, currentMonth: [INTEGER (year), INTEGER (month)]}, ...}: maps each tag to a random piv, brought from the server.